-Undulating gradually from east to west, BelRed's landscape contains a variety of topographies, geologic deposits and soils, influencing its hydrology, ecology and how humans use all of the above to grow and develop over time.
-Sitting lower in elevation than surrounding neighborhood areas, BelRed has seven streams flowing through it.
-Streams flow from every direction except from the south/southwest.
-They tend to follow glacial lacustrine and outwash deposits and contribute to BelRed's varied landscape.
-Both streams and topography help to define the boundaries of different neighborhood districts within BelRed.
-Riparian corridors also provide opportunities for strengthening BelRed's resilience to climate change, and opportunities for active transportation, recreation and connecting with nature.
+Undulating gradually from east to west, BelRed's landscape contains a variety of topographies, geologic deposits, and soils, influencing its hydrology, ecology, and how humans use all of the above to grow and develop over time.
+Sitting lower in elevation than surrounding neighborhood areas, BelRed has seven streams flowing through it from every direction except from the west/ southwest.
+These tend to follow glacial lacustrine and outwash deposits and contribute to BelRed's varied topography.
+BelRed's streams and topography help to define the boundaries of different neighborhood districts within BelRed.
+Riparian corridors also provide opportunities for strengthening BelRed's resilience to climate change, and opportunities for active transportation, recreation, and connecting with nature.